muji-4ok/MathDailyBot/README.md

 You ask the bot to send a problem by clicking the **"Give task"** button.

 The possible commands are:
-1. Give task.
-Before recieving a task there is an option to choose the subject of the problem (Set theory, Logic and Combinatorics)
+1. Send a problem.
+Before receiving a task there is an option to choose the area (Set theory, Geometry, Logic and Combinatorics)
 1. Give a hint (there is one hint for each problem)
 2. Give a solution